grvkmr07/browserImageClassifier/README.md

 ## ***Ready to use***😍:
 Machine Learning model developed and deployed on a web browser.
 - It uses PC/Mac **webcam** to get training dataset and classifies/predicts them in the **Real Time**.
-- Transfer Learning of MobileNet provides training accuracy on any model above **99.4%**.
+- Transfer Learning of MobileNet provides training accuracy on any model **>99.4%**.
 - Pre-requisites: Web Server to  locally deploy model to run on the browser.
 - **Recommended Browser**: Mozilla FireFox
 - Few lines of code modification makes can make it **Multi-Class Classifier**